Grooming is a crucial part of your guinea’s care, and isn’t something you can overlook or skimp on.

 - First, you’ll need to figure out what you’re going to use as your pet’s bathtub.

-- I personally use a large washing up bowl (one used only for bathing guinea pigs!), but a sink or other large basin will do the trick.
+- I personally use a large washing up bowl (one used only for guinea pig bathing!) but a sink or other large basin will do the trick.
 Fill the basin or sink with warm water, around ¼ inch deep.

 - Slowly lower your cavy’s bottom half in the water, but make sure you don’t cover their head.
 Gently pour warm water over your pet with your hands or a jug (stay away from their eyes, mouth, and nose).